kalagam1/waph-kalagam1/hackathon2/README.md

 Hackathon's URL: [Hackathon](https://github.com/kalagam1/waph-kalagam1/tree/main/hackathon2)

-## Task 1: Attacks
+## Task 1:

-In this task, I performed reflected XSS attacks on levels 0 to 6 by injecting custom payloads to display messages like "Hacked by Mahitha Kalaga".
-For each level, I bypassed filters using different techniques such as using image tags, obfuscated scripts, and DOM manipulation, and identified the likely vulnerable PHP code behind each level.

 ### Level 0: Basic SQL Injection

-I used a basic SQL injection technique to bypass authentication.
-In the username field, I entered the following payload: kalagam1’ OR ‘1’=’1’;#
+I accessed a basic login page and performed a simple SQL injection attack to bypass authentication.
+By entering the payload kalagam1’ OR ‘1’=’1’;# into the username field, I was able to manipulate the SQL query so that it always returned true, regardless of the actual credentials.
+This demonstrated a common vulnerability where user inputs are not properly sanitized, allowing attackers to gain unauthorized access simply by injecting SQL logic into form fields.

 ![level 0](../images/h2level0.jpeg)

 ![level 0](../images/h2level0.1.jpeg)

-This worked because the injected SQL always returns true, effectively bypassing login and granting access.
-I confirmed this through the page’s response and also checked the payload using browser developer tools.

 ### Level 1: Modified Injection Technique

-To bypass it, I used: kalagam1" OR "1"="1" LIMIT 1;#
+After some testing and error analysis, I successfully bypassed the login by using the payload kalagam1" OR "1"="1" LIMIT 1;#.
+This allowed me to log in without valid credentials by exploiting the structure of the SQL query.
+It also confirmed that understanding how backend queries are written—such as the use of single or double quotes—is critical when crafting effective SQL injections.

 ![level 1](../images/h2level1.3.jpeg)